 iRoomba Home App

-In the age of smartphones companies are finding ways to take advantage of this wireless technology and iRobot has developed their own app that allows you to control this robot remotely.
+In the age of smartphones, companies are finding ways to take advantage of this wireless technology, and iRobot has developed their app that allows you to control this robot remotely.

-This means you can ask the robot to clean your home even when you’re at work or at the gym as long as you have access to the internet.
+It means you can ask the robot to clean your home even when you’re at work or the gym as long as you have access to the internet.

 Aside from turning on the robot to start its default cleaning cycle, the app has several other functions.